jaktestowac/smart-retry/README.md

 - 🔁 Configurable number of retries and delay
 - ⏱️ Exponential backoff and custom schedules
 - 🎲 Jitter and randomized backoff strategies
-- 🛑 Abort/cancel support with `AbortSignal`
+- 🛑 Multiple cancellation options (AbortSignal, predicate, token)
 - 🔍 `onRetry` hook for logging or metrics
 - ⚠️ Optional error filtering with `shouldRetry`
 - 🧩 Retry until condition or with custom delay logic